Luis Garcia Player Props: Nationals vs. Cardinals

 Luis Garcia At The Plate

-- Garcia is batting .279 with nine doubles, two triples, five home runs and 14 walks.
+- Garcia is hitting .280 with nine doubles, two triples, five home runs and 14 walks.

-- Among the qualified batters, he ranks 38th in batting average, while his on-base percentage ranks 112th and he is 115th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 36th in batting average, 117th in on-base percentage, and 115th in slugging.

-- Garcia enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .316.
+- Garcia enters this game on a five-game hitting streak.
+In his last games, he's hitting .333.

-- In 22 games this season (34.9%), Garcia has picked up an RBI, and in six of those games (9.5%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- In 35.9% of his games this year, Garcia has driven in at least one run.
+In seven of those games (10.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 36.5% of his games this year, with two or more runs scored in 9.5%.
+- He has scored in 23 of 64 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.